flutter/website/src/content/platform-integration/web/embedding-flutter-web.md

-Flutter's [`runApp` function][] assumes that there's at least one view available to render into (the `implicitView`), however in Flutter web's multi-view mode, this is no longer true, and it'll start failing with `Unexpected null value` errors.
+Flutter's [`runApp` function][] assumes that there's at least one view available to render into (the `implicitView`), however in Flutter web's multi-view mode, the `implicitView` doesn't exist anymore, so `runApp` will start failing with `Unexpected null value` errors.

-In multi-view mode, your Dart main must call the [`runWidget` function] instead, which doesn't require an `implicitView`, and will only render into the views that have been explicitly added into your app.
+In multi-view mode, your `main.dart` must call the [`runWidget` function][] instead.
+It doesn't require an `implicitView`, and will only render into the views that have been explicitly added into your app.

-The following example uses the `MultiViewApp` described right above to render copies of the `MyApp()` widget on every `FlutterView` available:
+The following example uses the `MultiViewApp` described above to render copies of the `MyApp()` widget on every `FlutterView` available:

 ```dart highlightLines=3